llm-pt-ibm/llm-pt-ibm.github.io/content/en/posts/tutorial_power9_pt3_en.md

 ---

 ## Background
 This is the third post in a tutorial series designed to show step by step how to build a LLM API on a Power9 server, from operating system setup to remote inference execution.
-We already configured the operating system, NVIDIA drivers, CUDA, and cuDNN in the [first post]({{< relref "tutorial_power9_pt1_en.md" >}}), and installed Conda and PyTorch in the [second post]({{< relref "tutorial_power9_pt2_en.md" >}}).
+We already configured the operating system, NVIDIA drivers, CUDA, and cuDNN in the [<span class="link-personalizado">first post</span>]({{< relref "tutorial_power9_pt1_en.md" >}}), and installed Conda and PyTorch in the [<span class="link-personalizado">second post</span>]({{< relref "tutorial_power9_pt2_en.md" >}}).
 In this stage, we will build the API using FastAPI and the Transformers library, downloading models from Hugging Face and running the web server with uvicorn.

 The implemented API will support generating API keys, loading models, performing inferences, checking status, and unloading models.